-- raising awareness in the workplace about the consequences of violence at work and domestic violence and publicise agreed policies - providing training, particularly for managers and personnel officers, so that they can support staff suffering domestic abuse - ensuring staff reporting incidents of domestic violenceare treated sympathetically, provided with support, and confidentiality maintained - providing advice about organisations experienced in dealing with domestic violence at no cost and within working hours - negotiating flexible working arrangements, to include working irregular hours if necessary and/or reasonable paid time off for counselling, to seek legal help, find alternative accommodation etc - arranging a period of paid special leave if necessary to allow the woman to deal with the crisis and recuperate - providing an advance on salary if necessary to assist with finding new accommodation - seeking redeployment, if requested, at no cost to the woman and ensure her new place of work is only revealed with her explicit permission - providing independent counselling at no cost and within working hours - ensuring anyone suffering domestic violence is not penalised for coming in late, going absent at short notice or taking sick leave.
+- Raise awareness in the workplace about the consequences of violence at work and domestic violence and publicise agreed policies - Provide training, particularly for managers and personnel officers, so they can support staff suffering domestic violence

+- Ensure staff reporting incidents of domestic violence are treated sympathetically, provided with support, and confidentiality maintained. - Provide advice about organisations experienced in dealing with domestic violence - at no cost and within working hours - Negotiate flexible working arrangements, to include working irregular hours if necessary and/or reasonable paid time off for counselling, to seek legal help, find alternative accommodation etc - Arrange a period of paid special leave if necessary to allow the woman to deal with the crisis and recuperate - Provide an advance on salary if necessary to assist with finding new accommodation - Seek redeployment, if requested, at no cost to the woman and ensure her new place of work is only revealed with her explicit permission - Provide independent counselling at no cost and within working hours - Ensure anyone suffering domestic violence is not penalised for coming in late, going absent at short notice or taking sick leave.
 Disciplinary procedures or scrutiny of sick leave should not be used.
-These issues should be analysed as part of the equality impact assessment of these procedures. - reassuring the employee about job security and ensuring they are not penalised for under-performance in any appraisal or assessment - liaising with trade unions and student services to develop guidelines for teaching staff to deal with suspected domestic violence issues with students.
+These issues should be analysed as part of the equality impact assessment of these procedures. - Reassure the employee about job security and ensure they are not penalised for under-performance in any appraisal or assessment - Liaise with trade unions and student services to develop guidelines for teaching staff to deal with suspected domestic violence issues with students.